Introduction-to-Programming-OSOWSKI/EvenOrOdd/README.md

 1 else

 ## **Hints**
-Use the % operator help determine if n is even or odd.
+Use the % operator to help determine if n is even or odd.

 ## **Concepts**
 Methods, Operators, int, if/else